-I’ve lived in New York City for about a year now, but it wasn’t until a few weeks ago that I experienced one of the final rites of passage to full-fledged New Yorker status: I was groped on the subway.
-The train was crowded, and the man beside me saw this as a golden opportunity to press his body up close to mine and lay his hand across my cheek.
-It would have been quite romantic, except that the cheek I’m referring to was on my butt, and the man in question was a complete stranger who apparently believed he had the right to touch my body without my consent.
+I’ve lived in New York City for a year now, but it wasn’t until a few weeks ago that I experienced one of the final rites of passage on the way to full-fledged New Yorker status: I was groped on the subway.
+The train was crowded, and the man beside me saw this as a golden opportunity to press his body up close to mine and lay his hand across my butt.
+He was a complete stranger who apparently believed he had the right to touch my body without my consent.

 This was my first groping, but it certainly wasn’t my first experience with street harassment.
 As a woman walking in public, I have been honked at, hooted at, barked at, meowed at, whistled at, leered at, screamed at, lunged at, and told by a multitude of male strangers that they would, in so many terms, like to “tap that.”